danintexas/AutomationFramework/README.md

 - `Tests Folder`: This is where all the magic happens.
 The automation tests!
 Any .cs files in this folder will be included in the NUNIT Test Explorer.
    - `Assorted Tests Archive`: This is where I store my development tests.
 This folder is ignored during project build time.
 Tests in this folder do not appear in the NUNIT Test Explorer.
-   - `RumbleOn`: All tests related to RumbleOn

 - `c:\Automation Logs`: This is where the Extent reports, screenshots, and all ancillary files are stored for your test runs.
 This folder will be created when you run a test from this framework the first time on a system.
 There are better places to put this and it will probably change down the road but for now this made sense.
 Right now it will archive all test runs so while you are developing any tests you will want to empty this folder out until I get to purging older test reports.

 ## Using the Framework
-First off I will not go into great detail about the code of Kindergarten past just saying I have tried my hardest to name all variables and methods to where you should understand what is going on under the hood.
+First off I will not go into great detail about the code of .NET Framework past just saying I have tried my hardest to name all variables and methods to where you should understand what is going on under the hood.
 Any where I feel needs a comment I have done so in the code.
 All methods that can be called from a test have filled out and up to date XML with it.
 You should be able to see what a method does and expects through Visual Studio.
 If you see any where I have missed something please let me know.

-- Quickest way to get going with Kindergarten is to grab the `Test Template.cs` file from the `\Tests\Assorted Tests Archive`, copy it to the base `Tests` folder and rename the commented fields.
+- Quickest way to get going with .NET Framework is to grab the `Test Template.cs` file from the `\Tests\Assorted Tests Archive`, copy it to the base `Tests` folder and rename the commented fields.
 At that point when you build the project you should see that test appear in the NUNIT Test Explorer.

 ### Currently supported methods you can use in your tests
 - `ClickElement`: This method is used to have Selenium click on any element in a website like a form field or button.